 Retrograde ejaculation can be caused by previous prostate or urethra surgeries, in patients with diabetes mellitus and neurological conditions (multiple sclerosis, spinal cord injuries, etc), and in patients receiving certain medications used for hypertension treatment and antidepressants.

-Laboratory diagnosis of retrograde ejaculation requires that spermatozoa that are normally present in the urethra after ejaculation will have been distinguished from spermatozoa that have moved backwards into the bladder.
+Laboratory diagnosis of retrograde ejaculation requires that spermatozoa that are usually present in the urethra after ejaculation have been distinguished from spermatozoa that have moved backward into the bladder.

 Important Note